AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Data and Market Setting

 \subsection{Instruments and Data Sources}

-The primary instrument for this study is the BTC/USDT perpetual futures contract, and we report parallel replications on ETH/USDT (large-cap) and SOL/USDT and AVAX/USDT (mid-cap) perpetual contracts using the same STRICT4H family and evaluation scripts.
-We utilize a comprehensive dataset of 4-hour (4h) OHLCV bars sourced from major centralized exchanges, with prices and volumes constructed from exchange-level perpetual futures markets and cleaned using the procedures described below.
-In the anonymized replication package this is implemented using BTC/USDT perpetual data from Binance, Bybit, and OKX, as detailed in Appendix~\ref{app:repro}.
-The dataset is partitioned into two segments: a Core Sample (2019-09-08--2021-12-31, $N = 5{,}069$ 4h returns) used for descriptive statistics and for our core cost-accounting experiments, and an Extended Long-Horizon Sample (2019-09-08--2025-10-14, $N = 13{,}368$ 4h returns) used for long-horizon diagnostics and robustness stress tests.
-Crucially, our dataset includes a synchronized time series of funding rates extracted at 8-hour intervals, which we align to the 4-hour time axis as a step function (carried forward between funding timestamps under a carry-forward alignment).
-Where realized funding is unavailable for a portion of the historical sample, we fall back to a conservative constant funding-rate assumption from the same trading-cost profile.
+The primary instrument for this study is the BTC/USDT perpetual futures contract, with parallel replications on ETH/USDT, SOL/USDT, and AVAX/USDT perpetual contracts using the same STRICT4H family and evaluation scripts.
+The experiments use 4-hour OHLCV bars sourced from major centralized-exchange perpetual-futures endpoints, with prices and volumes constructed from exchange-level candle fields and cleaned using the procedures described below.
+In the anonymized replication package, the BTC/USDT anchor series is implemented from Binance, Bybit, and OKX perpetual data, and the ETH/USDT, SOL/USDT, and AVAX/USDT replications are generated through the same venue-recorded download and cleaning scripts for the corresponding perpetual contracts.
+The cleaned series used in each experiment is a single timestamp-aligned perpetual-futures OHLCV series per asset rather than a volume-weighted cross-venue synthetic price.
+When more than one venue snapshot is available, the replication scripts select a single continuous per-asset venue stream after continuity and integrity checks rather than merging prices across venues; the exact local venue/source path is recorded in the regeneration configuration.
+The replication materials provide regeneration scripts and local processed-data paths, while raw exchange files are not redistributed.
+The dataset is partitioned into a Core Sample (2019-09-08--2021-12-31, \(N = 5{,}069\) 4h returns) used for descriptive statistics and core cost-accounting experiments, and an Extended Long-Horizon Sample (2019-09-08--2025-10-14, \(N = 13{,}368\) 4h returns) used for long-horizon diagnostics and robustness stress tests.

+Crucially, the dataset includes a synchronized time series of funding rates extracted at 8-hour intervals, aligned to the 4-hour time axis as a step function carried forward between funding timestamps.
+The fallback is activated only when a realized funding timestamp is missing or unavailable for the relevant historical slice; in that case, the conservative constant funding-rate assumption from the same trading-cost profile is used and the carry-forward, no-backfill convention is kept unchanged.